oceangiri23/Toss-the-Coin/README.md

 ## Installation

 To play our game, simply download or clone the repository and open the index.html file in your web browser.

+OR,

+Go to github pages to play...

 ## Usage